 ‘Ken Woods and The Old Blue Gang – Ride The Rails’ is a cinematic, gut-wrenching folk-rock ballad that yanks you straight into the heart of one of America’s forgotten tragedies — the violent expulsion of the Chinese community in La Grande, Oregon, on September 24, 1893.

 You’re transported into a fevered nightmare of history from the first whistle of a steam train.
-Woods doesn’t soften the story — instead, this leans into its chaos with galloping drums, dusty guitar riffs, and vocals that straddle storyteller and witness.
-The rhythm pounds like a relentless locomotive, mimicking the unstoppable force of a town’s fear turned violent mob justice.
+Woods doesn’t soften the story—instead, this leans into its chaos with galloping drums, dusty guitar riffs, and vocals that straddle storyteller and witness.
+Pulsating rhythms mimic the thunderous momentum of a train, matching the intensity of the narrative being told.

 Stream ‘Ken Woods And The Old Blue Gang – Ride The Rails’ on Spotify here: